Mari-Shushanashvili/Flashcards-App/to-do-D0.md

 # Deployment Assignment To-Do Plan
+# The POST /api/create-answer endpoint expects a JSON body and a Content-Type: application/json header.

 ## Phase A: Backend Preparation (Local Development)
 **Goal:** Modify the existing backend to meet the new assignment's API endpoint requirements.